google-gemini/generative-ai-swift/README.md

 using Swift Package Manager.

-For detailed instructions, you can find a [quickstart](https://ai.google.dev/tutorials/swift_quickstart) for the Google AI Swift SDK in the Google documentation.
+For detailed instructions, you can find a [quickstart](https://ai.google.dev/tutorials/swift_quickstart) for the Google AI SDK for Swift in the Google documentation.

 This quickstart describes how to add your API key and the Swift package to your app, initialize the